-The exercise was generally peaceful, and the turnout of voters was abysmally low.
-There is voter apathy, and citizens are increasingly losing faith in the electoral process.
+Although the exercise was generally peaceful, the apathy that characterized the elections, suggests that citizens are increasingly losing faith in the electoral process.
 The non-existence of a law to deal with the challenge of vote buying, the absence of a strict regulation to guide political party registration and deregistration, has remained problematic.
 INEC, therefore, should brace up and take the recommendations above into focus and improve its processes and procedure in future elections to encourage increased citizen participation in elections.